 Located east of Seoul, Gangwon-do is a charming region, filled with the beauty of nature.
 Popular destinations include Chuncheon, a city with many lakes; Sokcho, where you can enjoy delicious foods one after another; and Gangneung, full of various experiences and fantastic sights to see.
-Gangwon-do has also received much attention due to the 2018 Olympic winter games that were held on Pyeongchang and other regions of Gangwon-do.
+Gangwon-do has also received much attention due to the 2018 Olympic Winter Games that were held in Pyeongchang and other regions of Gangwon-do.

 Enjoy both the mountains and the sea, and experience a new and unique landscape with the changing of the seasons!
 As Gangwon-do is a destination with so many sights to see and things to try, we recommend taking at least 3 days to travel around the region.